Sellitus/SwiftLLM/README.md

 - Constantly switching between LLM tabs is a pain too, especially when managing excessive tabs.
     - SwiftLLM: Many LLM tabs are included in the UI, allowing quick switching from one to another.
 - I don't like advertisements
     - SwiftLLM: You can prevent your eyes burning due to advertisements, by utilizing a built-in adblocker that autoupdates itself every hour.
-(NOTE: Includes many blocklists, but made to be as non-intrusive as possible.
-Disabling the adblocker will immediately disable it, if you encounter any website problems.)
+(NOTE: Includes Hagezi Pro which should cover all needs.
+If you add more blocklists, you may have stability issues when visiting certain websites.)
 - I don't like the LLMs that are included, and I want one of the LLM tabs to load a web page that isn't an LLM
     - SwiftLLM: You can change the URLs of the included LLMs to any URL you want, LLM or not, using the config file.